AEP American Electric Power | Utility | Outage Tracking

 You can read our helpful power outage phone guide for the appropriate energy provider outage numbers for your area.
 Below you can find the best available resources to determine the current status of outages and weather in your area.

-AEP is a transmission and distribution utility (TDU) serving about 10 percent of the electricity demand in 38 states, including the ERCOT transmission system in Texas.
+AEP is a Transmission and Distribution Utility (TDU), meaning they transmit and distribute energy marketed by Retail Energy Providers (REPs).
+They serve about 10 percent of the electricity demand in 38 states, including the ERCOT transmission system in Texas.

 The AEP Outage Map allows you to:

-• View the map based on your county and zip code for a more complete overview of power outages
+• Access a more complete overview of power outages

-• Sign up for outage alerts and information by email, text, and phone calls
+• Sign up for outage alerts and info by email, text, and phone call

-• View the number of current customers experiencing a power outage in each area as indicated by the following legend:
+• View the number of customers affected by a power outage in each area as indicated by this legend:

 Below are the top largest Texas Cities serviced by AEP.
-By following the city links, you will find resources regarding helpful power outage information, the cheapest electricity plans in your area, businesses with energy-saving products and services, EV dealerships and charging stations, and more.
+By following the city links, you’ll find helpful power outage information, the cheapest electricity plans in your area, businesses with energy-saving products and services, EV dealerships and charging stations, and more.

 Abilene power outage Alamo power outage Alice power outage